Top 10 Mexican Slang

 Top Ten Mexican Slang

-WARNING: if you are a FRESA (stuck-up person) you might be offended by the use of some very vulgar language, but if you are a NACO (low-class, person with bad taste) you will overuse most of the words on this list.
+WARNING: if you’re a FRESA (stuck-up person) you might be offended by some vulgar language, but if you’re a NACO (low-class, person with bad taste), you’ll overuse most of the words on this list.

 9. ¡A HUEVO! (vulgar) – Do you know what huevo means?
 It means egg, but HUEVOS are balls.

 There are many ways to use the word.
 When my Spanish was still at a pretty basic level I had a student who said HUEVOS DIAS to me – not a very nice thing to say.